Che Guevara: Biographical debate

-In a mixed assessment, British historian Hugh Thomas opined that Guevara was a "brave, sincere and determined man who was also obstinate, narrow, and dogmatic".
-At the end of his life, according to Thomas, "he seems to have become convinced of the virtues of violence for its own sake", while "his influence over Castro for good or evil" grew after his death, as Fidel took up many of his views.
-Similarly, the Cuban-American sociologist Samuel Farber lauds Che Guevara as "an honest and committed revolutionary", but also criticizes the fact that "he never embraced socialism in its most democratic essence".
-Nevertheless, Guevara remains a national hero in Cuba, where his image adorns the 3 peso coin and school children begin each morning by pledging "We will be like Che."
-In his homeland of Argentina, where high schools bear his name, numerous Che museums dot the country, and in 2008, a 12 ft bronze statue of him was unveiled in the city of his birth, Rosario.
-Guevara has been sanctified by some Bolivian campesinos as "Saint Ernesto", who pray to him for assistance.
-In contrast, Guevara remains a hated figure amongst many in the Cuban exile and Cuban American community of the United States, who view him as "the butcher of La Cabaña".
-Despite this polarized status, a high-contrast monochrome graphic of Che's face, created in 1968 by Irish artist Jim Fitzpatrick, became a universally merchandized and objectified image, found on an endless array of items, including T-shirts, hats, posters, tattoos, and bikinis, contributing to the consumer culture Guevara despised.
-Yet, he still remains a transcendent figure both in specifically political contexts and as a wide-ranging popular icon of youthful rebellion.
+In a mixed assessment, historian Hugh Thomas opined that Guevara was a "brave, sincere and determined man who was also obstinate, narrow, and dogmatic".
+At the end of his life, "he seems to have become convinced of the virtues of violence for its own sake", while "his influence over Castro for good or evil" grew after his death, as Fidel took up many of his views.
+Cuban-American sociologist Samuel Farber lauds Che Guevara as "an honest and committed revolutionary", but criticizes the fact "he never embraced socialism in its most democratic essence".
+Guevara remains a Cuban hero, where his image adorns the 3 peso coin and schoolchildren begin each morning pledging "We will be like Che."
+In his homeland of Argentina, where high schools bear his name, Che museums dot the country, and in 2008, a 12 ft bronze statue of him was unveiled in the city of his birth, Rosario.
+Guevara has been sanctified by Bolivian campesinos as "Saint Ernesto", who pray to him for assistance.
+Guevara remains a hated figure amongst many in the Cuban exile and Cuban American community of the US, who view him as "the butcher of La Cabaña".
+Despite this polarized status, a high-contrast monochrome graphic of Che's face, created in 1968 by artist Jim Fitzpatrick, became a universally merchandized and objectified image, found on an endless array of items, including T-shirts, hats, posters, tattoos, and bikinis, contributing to the consumer culture Guevara despised.
+Yet, he still remains a transcendent figure in political contexts and as a popular icon of youthful rebellion.

-Addressing the wide-ranging flexibility of his legacy, Trisha Ziff, director of the 2008 documentary Chevolution, remarked that "Che Guevara's significance in modern times is less about the man and his specific history, and more about the ideals of creating a better society."
-In a similar vein, the Chilean writer Ariel Dorfman has suggested Guevara's enduring appeal might be because "to those who will never follow in his footsteps, submerged as they are in a world of cynicism, self-interest and frantic consumption, nothing could be more vicariously gratifying than Che's disdain for material comfort and everyday desires."
+Addressing the flexibility of his legacy, Trisha Ziff, director of the documentary Chevolution, remarked that "Che Guevara's significance in modern times is less about the man and his specific history, and more about the ideals of creating a better society."
+Writer Ariel Dorfman has suggested Guevara's enduring appeal might be because "to those who will never follow in his footsteps, submerged as they are in a world of cynicism, self-interest and frantic consumption, nothing could be more vicariously gratifying than Che's disdain for material comfort and everyday desires."